Gauravi-07/Invisibility-cloak/README.md

 ## Features

-- Real-time invisibility effect using a webcam.
+-Real-time "invisibility" effect using a webcam.
+-Detects cloak color and blends it with the background to create the illusion of invisibility.
-- Web interface to control the effect.
+-Flask web application interface for controlling the effect.
-- Live video stream on a web page.
+-Live video stream displayed on a web page.

 ## Requirements